aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 # Project - Elist Sales Analysis
 Founded in 2018, Elist is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.
-The company maintains a core dataset consisting of orders, order statuses, customers, products, and geographic information.

-In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations.
+In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations in the areas of sales, product, marketing, and operations.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
 I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br><br>

+# About the data
+The company maintains a core dataset consisting of orders, order statuses, customers, products, and geographic information.

+Documentation on the cleaning and preparation of the data can be found **here**

 # Technical Analysis